davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 draft=true
 +++

 The most important skill I learned from [Jason Lantz](https://muselab.com/) was seeing *products* hiding inside business problems that are usually addressed with *tools*.
 It's the keystone of the success of the team that created [CumulusCI](https://cumulusci.readthedocs.io), [MetaDeploy](https://metadeploy.readthedocs.io/en/latest/), [Metecho](https://metecho.readthedocs.io/en/latest/), and a number of other automation-focused products for teams building on Salesforce.

 It's also a subtle distinction, between *products* and *tools*.
 I've been slowly turning over this attempt to elucidate that distinction and how it's brought into practice for most of 2023.

 I'm going to frame this along two different axes.
 The first is the shapes that an effort to automate a process can take, starting more towards a tool approach and ending more towards a product approach.
 The second is a group of perspective shifts that stakeholders move through in building as it grows towards a product.
+TODO conclusion.

 Jason might articulate this quite differently than I do: the formulation here is mine, but the vision is his.